Asabeneh/30-Days-Of-Python/readme.md

 'I hope you are enjoying the first day'
 ```
 #### Booleans
-A boolean data type is either True or False value.
+A boolean data type is either a True or False value.

  **Example:**
 ```python